Graph Data Augmentation with Contrastive Learning on Covariate Distribution Shift: Methodology

 Here, $\mathbf{h}_o^i$ indicates the i-th representation of the original graph; $\mathbf{h}^i_{o^\prime} = \text{Dropout}(\mathbf{h}_o^i)$ indicates the dropout $\mathbf{h}_o^i$; $\mathbf{h}^i_e$ indicates i-th representation of the environment feature; $d(\mathbf{x}, \mathbf{y}) = \lVert \mathbf{x} - \mathbf{y} \rVert_2$ indicates the L2 norm; and $\alpha$ indicates the margin in triplet loss.
 Therefore, we have a brand-new optimization object based on AIA below:

-This formula means we should maximize the empirical risk of the Wasserstein distance, label information, and the regularization term. $\alpha$ and $\gamma$ are the hyperparameters.
+Here, $\mathcal{L}_s = -\left( \sum_{i} \mathcal{Y}_i \log (\text{Pred}^{\text{env}}_i) \right)$.
+Eq. \ref{equation: obj of Adversarial Augmenter} means we should maximize the empirical risk of the Wasserstein distance, label information, and the regularization term. $\alpha$ and $\gamma$ are the hyperparameters.
 The details of the regularization term $\mathcal{L}^{env}_{reg}$ can be referred to AIA \cite{sui2024unleashing}.
 Formula (\ref{equation: obj of Adversarial Augmenter}) maximizes the distances between $h_{\text{env}}$ and the original graph, while maintaining the original distribution of the dataset.
+To be more specific, the optimization objective in Eq.
+(9) is designed to construct challenging training environments by maximizing the supervised loss while simultaneously constraining the representation structure and environmental stability.
+Specifically, maximizing the supervised loss encourages the attacker to generate difficult environments, whereas the triplet loss preserves semantic consistency in the representation space.
+In addition, the environment regularization term prevents degenerate environment partitioning and ensures statistical validity.
+This adversarial mechanism ultimately promotes the learning of robust and invariant representations under distribution shifts.
+During the training process, $\mathcal{L}_{adv}$ exhibits an upward trend.